Somehow, without my willing it, actually against my wanting it, my book about Maud Gonne and WB Yeats turned itself into a series.

 Though the reviews and sales were good, the result never felt right to me.

-I then produced the Gonne-Yeats story as Her Secret Rose, and published it in special hardback edition for the 150th birthday centenary of WB Yeats in 2015.
+I then produced the Gonne-Yeats story separately as Her Secret Rose.
+As well as selling it through the usual outlets, I also did a crowdfunder campaign to produce a special hardback book for the Yeats 150th birthday centenary in 2015.

-I worked fast on the latter one, to a self-imposed anniversary deadline.
+I worked fast on the novel, to this self-imposed anniversary deadline.

-Again the reviews were good but I wasn’t satisfied.
-There was too much going on in the publication and I didn't feel I'd done justice to the depth of the story and its characters.
+Again the reviews were good, and the book won The Carousel-Aware Prize for Fiction — but again I wasn’t satisfied.
+I felt there was too much going on, for one book, and I didn't feel I'd done justice to the depth of the story and its characters.